Eschatologue/CM_wiki/docs/equipment/adventuring-gear.md

 ---

-### Scholar’s Pack (40 GP)
+### Scholar's Pack (40 GP)

-A Scholar’s Pack contains the following items: Backpack, Book, Ink, Ink Pen, Lamp, 10 flasks of Oil, 10 sheets of Parchment, and Tinderbox.
+A Scholar's Pack contains the following items: Backpack, Book, Ink, Ink Pen, Lamp, 10 flasks of Oil, 10 sheets of Parchment, and Tinderbox.

 ---